Gibberlings3/Skills-and-Abilities/README.md

 - Specialized (2 slots): The wielder gets a +2 bonus to damage rolls, -2 bonus to Thaco, -2 bonus to AC, and inflicts critical damage on an attack roll of 18 to 20.

 ### Overhaul Proficiency System - Add New Proficiencies and Weapon Styles

+Yes, exactly as it says: you will get new proficiencies that can be assigned on the character creation and level up screens.
+These are actual, functional, useable, proficiencies.
+Yes, I am intimately familiar with the limited resources in the game, and no detectable spells were harmed in the making of this mod.
+While I am a fan of EEex and what it offers, it is actually NOT required for this component to run.

 **ARMOR:**  This proficiency grants the knowledge to make effective use of all armors.
 A character wearing armor without a slot in this proficiency would incur a -1 penalty to speed factor.
 All abilities are cumulative.
 - Proficient (1 slot): The character receives no penalties while wearing armor.